Miss Montana

 The Miss Montana competition is the pageant that selects the representative for the U.S. state of Montana in the Miss America pageant.

 Unlike most state pageants in the Miss America system, Montana does not use preliminary local pageants to limit entrants to the state-level competition.
+They accept at large contestants after an application and interview process.

-Alexa Baisch of Glendive was crowned Miss Montana 2022 on July 3, 2022 in Billings, Montana at Movement Montana Dance Studio.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut at the end of 2022.
+Kaylee Wolfensberger of Bozeman was crowned Miss Montana 2024 on July 13, 2024, at the Montana State University Billings Petro Theater.
+She will compete for the title of Miss America 2025.